 You may find the SPBH practice on sites such as Yelp, Healthgrades, Yahoo Local, Bing, or other places which list businesses.
 If you should find this listing on any of these sites, please know that your SPBH provider's listing is NOT a request for a testimonial, rating, or endorsement from you as a client.
 Due to confidentiality, your SPBH provider will not respond to any review on any of these sites whether it is positive or negative.
-You are urged to take your own privacy as seriously as your SPBH provider takes her commitment of confidentiality to you.
-If you are working together with your SPBH provider, s/he hopes that you will bring your feelings and reactions to the work directly into the mental health treatment process.
+You are urged to take your own privacy as seriously as your SPBH provider, s/he hopes that you will bring your feelings and reactions to the work directly into the mental health treatment process.
 This can be an important part of therapy, even if you decide it is not a good fit.
 None of this is meant to keep you from sharing that you are receiving SPBH services wherever and with whomever you like.
 You are more than welcome to tell anyone you wish that you receive services at SPBH and how you feel about the treatment provided to you, in any forum of your choosing.